Ldoncker/Flappy-Bird/README.md

 # flappybird-processing
 A remake of Flappy Bird in Processing.
-School project made for the Processing class in IHECS.
+School project made for the Processing class at IHECS.